codementality/docker-for-drupal-development/docs/lessonone.rst

    docker-compose up -d

 `docker-compose up` builds, creates, starts, and attaches to containers for a service, in this case the service we've defined as our `web` service.
-If we have linked to other services (we'll cover this later), this command will also start those services.
+If we are starting a service that is tied to other services (we'll cover this later), this command will also start those services.

 By default, `docker-compose up` runs a service interactively, and when the command exits, the services that were launched with that command are terminated.
 For a service such as a web service that needs to persist, this is not a desired behavior.
 Because of that, there is a parameter, `-d` that can be passed when executing this command that will launch the services defined in your `docker-compose.yml` file as background services, and those services that need to persist (such as our `web` service) after execution of the `docker-compose` command ends will continue to run in the background.